-- To help coordinate your group, we strongly recommend that you use these directions to set up a Google Group, which is essentially an email list, for your area dedicated to PTP-oriented activities.
+- To help coordinate your group, we recommend that you use these directions to set up a Google Group, which is essentially an email list, for your area dedicated to PTP-oriented activities.
+This is for when you have a few people actively involved, so that you don’t just keep emailing each other.
 Name it [area] Pro-Truth Pledge Advocates, which will help people standardize things well across the country.
 For the group description and welcome message, we advise something like “Thanks for helping fight lies and promote the truth through joining this email list, which is focused on the Pro-Truth Pledge (PTP) and other Pro-Truth movement activities in [area].
 You are welcome to send any emails relevant to PTP organizing in this list, but please avoid overwhelming folks with an overabundance of emails, so send no more than one every three days unless there’s an emergency or great opportunity.
 Thanks!”
 When adding people, use “direct add” rather than invitations, as sometimes invitations go to spam.
 For settings, allow everyone to send emails to the list at first, until you have too many people sending emails, and at that time, put in moderation so that people don’t become overwhelmed: a good benchmark is a maximum of 1 email every 2 days, but check with your email list members by having them fill out a poll occasionally on their experience with the list.
 Also, make it so users choose where to send replies, to the list as a whole or to the individual who sent the original email.
 Please also join the Ohio PTP Advocates Google Group – click on the link and request to join the group – to see how an established group works.